-- Understanding the number of slides generated at 20x and 40x
+- Understanding the number of slides generated at 20x and 40x, including large slides (2"x3")

 - Image compression used and file size

 - Overall growth year over year

 Our experience demonstrates that, on average, a slide scanned at 40x will produce between 1GB - 2GB of data, subject to the size of tissue with a 20x image typically generating a WSI of between 500MB - 1GB.
+For larger 2"x3" slides the amount of storage per slide is significantly greater and proportional to the size of the tissue sample.